buggyrace/buggy-race-about/docs/races/replaying.md

   get it from GSAP's CDN)

 {: .note}
-This allows you to customise your race player, just as you might customise the program that runs the races.
+This allows you to [customise your race-player](custom-player) (just as you might [customise the race-runner](custom-runner)).
 For example, if you add new types of events to your races, you can also update the JavaScript code of the race player to handle them.
 After all, that's what we did :-).
 <br>
 If you do develop the race player, please consider sharing your work back with us so other people can benefit from it too.

 {: .suggest}
 If you have students with JavaScript/front-end skills who are looking for